cmusmashlab/SAMoSA/README.md

 - Refer to [this notebook](Code/0.%20Dataset%20Intro.ipynb) and the paper for more information.

 ## 4. Download Models
 Download the `Models` folder from [UPDATE THIS LINK!](http://smashlab.io/pdfs/samosa.pdf) and place in `SAMoSA/Models`.
 It should have the following tree structure.
+Note, to replicate results from the paper, you must download all 20 models from [here]().
 ```bash
 Models/
 ├── Motion